Location: Calleva Atrebatum, Silchester · Season: Winter · Camera: Bronica ETRSi · Film: Lucky SHD 400

 Lucky SHD 400 in Cold, Clear Conditions

 Lucky SHD 400 is often described as characterful, sometimes unpredictably so, but in winter conditions it finds its footing.
 Cold temperatures slow everything down, including the photographer, and the film responds with a steadiness that suits quiet landscapes.
+My full Lucky SHD 400 review covers how it behaves across a wider range of conditions.

 Contrast is present but manageable.
 Grain shows itself clearly without overwhelming fine detail.
 In medium format, this grain becomes part of the surface rather than a distraction.
 It adds texture without shouting.